|

 | Problem

-sites Ann and I look at the problem sites
+sites We will still try to look at any problem sites

 referred to us before the seminars if we have